There currently three types of project :

-I offer what I believe is a unique service to classical composers.
+I offer a unique service to classical composers.
 I must stress that the service I'm offering is not aimed at preventing live musicians (and orchestras) from receiving vital income, but to help composers get their music heard on their web/social media platforms hoping that it will increase the chance of their works being performed by live musicians.
-This is particularly important during this terrible Coronavirus Pandemic as few orchestras are able to come together to perform new works.

-With years of experience I am able to reproduce a wide range of styles: choral works (with digital choirs singing actual words), ensembles, solo piano, violin, organ, full orchestra etc and can create performances ranging from the Baroque period to the 21st Century.
+I offer a wide range of styles: choral works (with digital choirs singing actual words), ensembles, solo piano, violin, organ (using sample sets from some of the finest organs on the planet), full orchestra etc and can create performances ranging from the Baroque period to the 21st Century.